 Total funding amount: $31 million

 Simplilearn is an online upskilling platform offering certifications and programs in cybersecurity, cloud computing, project management, digital marketing, and other fields.
 The platform develops its courses in partnership with the world’s leading educational institutions like MIT Schwarzman College of Computing, Caltech CTME, Purdue Online, and IIT Kanpur.
 IT giants like IBM, Facebook, Microsoft, and Amazon also collaborate with Simplilearn.

-AI Equals Personalisation
+AI Equals Personalization

-Artificial intelligence and machine learning algorithms are the fastest-developing edtech startups trends and powerful tools for creating recommendation systems and constructing personalised educational trajectories.
+Artificial intelligence and machine learning algorithms are the fastest-developing edtech startup trends and powerful tools for creating recommendation systems and constructing personalized educational trajectories.
 The goal is to master knowledge as quickly and efficiently as possible by providing study materials and tasks to students in a unique sequence and according to their needs.
 Furthermore, AI can learn to give feedback to students to emulate human interaction with higher precision.

 Prominent Example: Squirrel AI Learning

 One of China’s most successful AI-based edtech startups, Squirrel AI Learning, uses the adaptive learning approach that can “respond to a student’s interactions in real-time by automatically providing the student with individual support.”
 The algorithm divides learning materials on a particular subject into many small blocks — “knowledge points.”
 Testing reveals gaps in knowledge in certain parts of the program.
 According to this data, the solution generates personalized exercises to correct the knowledge level.
 To illustrate the level of detail, a high school maths course is broken down into more than 10,000 knowledge points in Squirrel AI.